Traci D. Sooter, AIA, LEED AP

-Traci Sooter, AIA, LEED AP is an Associate Professor in the Hammons School of Architecture.
+Traci Sooter, AIA, LEED AP is a Professor in the Hammons School of Architecture.
 Sooter comes from a construction background as a General Contractor/Developer for many years in Springfield.
 She holds a Master of Architecture and a Master of Construction Management from Washington University in St. Louis and a Bachelor's degree in Marketing from Missouri State University.

 Sooter specializes in Sustainable Design/Build courses serving charities and communities in need.
 Professor Sooter led teams of Drury students through four Design/Build projects for Extreme Makeover: Home Edition that included the interior of the "Barnabunk" for the Emmy Award winning episode, Camp Barnabas in Purdy MO; A 4-H barn for the Collins family in Murfreesboro, AR; the "Eggstreme Chicken Coop" for the Hampton family in Ash Grove, MO; and the "Volunteer Tribute" in Cunningham Park for the community of Joplin, MO as part of the "7 houses in 7 days" episode, following the devastating tornado in May of 2011.

 Professor Sooter has also completed seven other community design/build projects including the first ever Platinum LEED home for Habitat for Humanity International.
 She has presented at international, national and regional conferences, published articles in several magazines such as Home Power and was a contributor to William Carpenter's book: Design Build Studio.

 Sooter along with a team of Professors and students from Drury University and Crowder College have been selected to compete in the 2015 Solar Decathlon against peers from 19 other colleges from around the nation, including Yale and Stanford and Missouri University of Science & Technology.